-\ifincludeFile In this subsubsection, we will prove that there need not exist a permutationally equivalent relation between the results of the same operands arranged in different orders under complete sequential addition.
+\ifincludeFile In this subsubsection, we will prove that there need not exist a permutational equivalence relation between the results of the same operands arranged in different orders under Complete Sequence Multiplication.

-\begin{pty}[\BF{the permutation equivalent relation between the results of the same operands arranged in different orders under complete sequential multiplication.}] \EBL
+\begin{pty}[\BF{the permutation equivalence relation between the results of the same operands arranged in different orders under Complete Sequence Multiplication.}] \EBL